 Sports and other cultural activities are afternoon options for the children, particularly those who live in nearby areas.

-The school has a contract with the DTC for providing transport on fixed routes.
+The school has one self owned bus and an arrangement with private vendors for plying different bus routes.
 As the possibility of a bus-service depends on the number of children travelling on a certain route, we are unable to guarantee the facility.
-However, it is always the school’s attempt to provide reliable transport whenever possible.
+However, it is always the school’s attempt to provide transport in whichever route it is feasible.

 Facilities for Children with Special Educational Needs